Dyslexia Tools And Resources For Adults

 3. Reading Programs

-Education research has yielded a few noticeable reading programs that profoundly impact the learning curve of dyslexics[3].
-The multisensory element of these reading programs offers creative ways to learn reading and overcome lexical difficulties.
-Various approaches form the premise of these programs, such as the Orton-Gillingham approach, Barton approach, Herman method, etc. Reading programs focus on parameters like lexical quality hypothesis, semantic processing, and word synthesis augmented by the ease of establishing a reference to events to bring fluency in reading abilities.
+Various approaches form the premise of these programs, such as the Orton-Gillingham approach, Barton approach, Herman method, etc. Reading programs focus on parameters[4] like lexical quality hypothesis, semantic processing, and word synthesis augmented by the ease of establishing a reference to events to bring fluency in reading abilities.
 A few commendable reading programs are:

-• Wilson Reading Program: A multisensory reading support that employs audio, visual and tactile learning to improve reading and writing skills.
+• Wilson Reading Program: A multisensory reading support that employs audio, visual, and tactile learning to improve reading and writing skills.

-• Barton Reading Program: A more structured approach to Orton-Gillingham method, this evidence-based reading program spells excellence and is impactful enough to seed literacy fluency in adults.
+• Barton Reading Program: A more structured approach to the Orton-Gillingham method, this evidence-based reading program spells excellence and is impactful enough to seed literacy fluency in adults.

 4. Computer programs and apps